-There's not always a rhyme or reason as to why we experience stomach pain, but let's be honest—it's painful and pretty darn annoying.
+There's not always a rhyme or reason as to why we experience stomach pain, but one thing is clear—it's pretty darn annoying.
 Few things can interrupt your day (or week) more than being doubled over in discomfort or dealing with a bout of nausea.
-So you should definitely be aware of which foods you should always keep on hand for an upset stomach.
+To be ready to combat those stomachaches as soon as they creep up, it's important to be informed ahead of time about which foods you should always keep on hand for an upset stomach.

-Ginger has been used in Chinese medicine for more than 2000 years.
-Scientists believe the root's volatile oils and phenol compounds are responsible for easing nausea and stomach trouble.
-Astudy tested whether ginger helped 70 pregnant women with their morning sickness; those who took ginger reported less nausea and vomiting.
-You can purchase different ginger extracts and oils, but perhaps the easiest (and tastiest) way for you to consume it is by buying the fresh root and making your own tea.
+Ginger has been used in Chinese medicine for more than 2000 years, and still today few things help an uneasy stomach more than ginger does.
+"Ginger helps stimulate stomach contractions (peristalsis) that may alleviate symptoms of gas and bloating," James says.
+Seti adds, "Ginger can help relieve nausea and stomach pain by regulating the associated nervous system signals."
+You can purchase different ginger extracts and oils, but possibly the easiest (and tastiest) way for you to consume it is by buying the fresh root and making your own tea.

 As it turns out, the popular spice isn't only good for your skin, but can also help calm a stomachache.
 "Oftentimes an upset stomach is caused by an irritant that triggers inflammation in our gut," James says.
 "Turmeric acts as a powerful anti-inflammatory that may help soothe your stomach lining."